You must have a student visa to enter the United States.

 - Evidence of sufficient funds available for your studies

-A financial guarantee form must be dated within the past six months and be signed by an authorized bank or representative of a recognized sponsoring agency in the U.S.A.
+Proof of financials must be dated within the past six months and be signed by an authorized bank or representative of a recognized sponsoring agency in the U.S.A.

 - Copy of your passportYour passport should be valid for at least six months past their date of admission to the U.S. Copy the pages of your portrait, passport number, name, and birthday